antonjan/AIR/README.md

 This repository will have all my AI (Artificial intelligence) for SDR Radio.
 This project will have all my code for testing some of the AI concepts.<br>
 This will include Python code and shell scripts for Python 2.7 and 3.6
+#Project Status
+All my testing scrips will be here.<br>
 # Installing voice recognition.
 pip install SpeechRecognition<br>
 # Testing voice recognition.